liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 $to ="jamestanner2299@gmail.com"
 ```

 However, it doesn't seem like this file would even run.
-For starters, a signficant portion is commented out (`<!--,-->`).
+For starters, a significant portion is commented out (`<!--,-->`).
 ```
 <!--<div class="top"></div>-->
     <!--<input id="tab-1" type="radio" name="tab" class="sign-in" checked><label for="tab-1" class="tab">Sign In</label>